cfshi/coronavirus/MREB.app.md

 will still provide meaningful results, or to justify the number of participants needed in research that includes significant risks).

+__JD__: This ¶ is confusing to me -- does not seem to say anything.
 We propose a sample size of 1000 online participants in finding a statistically reliable result.
 It will provide —% of power, and a margin of error of +/-—% and 95(?)% of confidence interval.